 Cindy Brewer / owner, 500 hour E-RYT

-Cindy is a native of Albemarle and the owner of APY.
+Cindy is a native of Albemarle and the owner of Albemarle Pilates and Yoga.
 She graduated from UNC-Charlotte with a Bachelor of Creative Arts degree in Dance and a certificate in Dance Education.
 Cindy taught dance in studios and public schools in Albemarle, Charlotte and Atlanta and performed and choreographed professionally.

 Several injuries led her gradually toward Pilates and Yoga as a way to both use the body and be very kind to it as well.
 But it was what these two practices did for her esteem and spirit that gave her the need to share it the most.

-Cindy is very grateful to be able to work in and help out in this community that she and her children consider home.
+Cindy is very grateful to be able to work in and help out in her community through teaching yoga and Pilates and using those practices to host fundraisers for local charities.

 Kellyn is an Albemarle native and graduate student at UNC-Charlotte studying Art History.
 She graduated from UNC-C with a BA in Art History and minor degrees in Classical Studies, Women’s and Gender Studies, and Dance.
 Love of dance and expression through movement led her to yoga during high school.